← Back to Topics

 Transfers by Gift and Death

-Section 1202(h) provides that for transfers by gift, transfers at death, and certain partnership distributions, the transferee is treated as having held the stock during the continuous period it was held by the transferor.
-[IRC §1202(h)(1)]
+Section 1202(h) stipulates that in the case of transfers by gift, death, and certain partnership distributions, the transferee is treated as having held the stock during the entire period it was held by the transferor [IRC §1202(h)(1)].
+This provision supports the continuity of QSBS benefits beyond the original holder, which is key in estate planning and gifting strategies.

 Section 351 Exchanges and Reorganizations

-For stock acquired in Section 351 exchanges and certain reorganizations, Section 1202(h)(4) provides that the new stock is treated as qualified small business stock acquired on the date the exchanged stock was acquired.
-[IRC §1202(h)(4)(A)]
+For stock acquired in Section 351 exchanges and certain reorganizations, the new stock is treated as QSBS acquired on the date the original stock was acquired, and the holding period includes the period the exchanged stock was held [IRC §1202(h)(4)(A)].
+This allows for corporate restructuring and growth without the forfeiture of QSBS benefits.

 Conversion of Other Stock